Abdomen - area between the chest and the hips that contains the stomach, small intestine, large intestine, liver, gallbladder, pancreas, and spleen.

 Enteral nutrition (also called tube feeding) - a way to provide food through a tube placed in the nose, the stomach, or the small intestine.
 A tube in the nose is called a nasogastric or nasoantral tube.
 A tube that goes through the skin into the stomach is called a gastrostomy or percutaneous endoscopic gastrostomy (PEG).
 A tube into the small intestine is called a jejunostomy or percutaneous endoscopic jejunostomy (PEJ) tube.

-Esophageal varices - stretched veins in the esophagus that occur when the liver is not working properly.
+Esophageal varices - stretched veins in the esophagus that generally occur due to backflow of blood when the liver is not working properly.

 Esophagus - organ that connects the mouth to the stomach.